 - Install the main WooCommerce plugin and activate it.

 - After you activate WooCommerce, you’ll be invited to run the Setup Wizard.
 Do this, and choose your store currency, tax settings, etc. When it asks “Will you be shipping products?”, do not tick this box.
 You’re selling services, so you won’t need the shipping settings.

 - On the payment gateways page, enter the email address that you use to log into PayPal to accept PayPal payments for services.
-I recommend Stripe for credit and debit card payments (you’ll need a Stripe.com account for this).
-Ideally, add PayPal and Stripe so that customers can choose how to pay for your services.
-If you want to give customers a ‘Pay Later’ option of paying manually offline too, choose the ‘Check’ payment option.
+I recommend Stripe for credit card and debit card payments (you’ll need a Stripe.com account for this).
+Ideally, add your PayPal and Stripe account so that customers can choose how to pay for your services.
+If you want to give your customer base a ‘Pay Later’ option of paying manually offline too, choose the ‘Check’ payment option.
 You can then change the wording for this payment gateway as needed.
 (Tip – it doesn’t need to say ‘Check’ at all – this is just a handy way of creating an offline payment method in WooCommerce.)

 - At the end of the Setup Wizard, click the button to Create Your First Product.